The best water softener systems will increase the lifespan of your clothes, improve your plumbing, and protect your appliances.

 The Ins and Outs of Differing Systems

-When choosing your softening system, it’s best to know the ins and outs of the available options.
+When choosing your water softening system, it’s best to know the ins and outs of the available options.
 So we will take a moment to explain the different types of devices and you can determine which one is the best choice based on your needs.

 Salt Water Softeners

-With this type of softener, it uses an ion exchange to remove unwanted minerals from the water supply.
+With this type of water softener, it uses an ion exchange to remove unwanted minerals from the water supply.
 But remember, this system is only softening the water through the ion exchange and it isn’t necessarily removing other contaminants like rust and certain chemicals.
 But it will remove some contaminants and metal particles as well by acting like a magnetic sponge to remove the hardening minerals from the water to make it much softer.

 Basically, your water goes from the main supply and runs through the tank system containing resin.
 The resin is filled with ionic beads and when the water flows through it, the beads will remove contaminants including magnesium, calcium, and more.